 If you want to see unvegetated dunes stretching for miles into a beautiful vista and have a wilderness-type experience, the Alkali Flat Trail is for you.
 This trail takes you through the Heart of the Sands, up and over dunes, and ends at the edge of the Alkali Flat.
 This trail is approved for foot travel only.
-No bicycles, horses or motorized vehicles are allowed.
+No bicycles, horses, or motorized vehicles are allowed.

 The air space above the park is periodically used by military aircraft and for missile testing.
 Debris from testing occasionally falls into the park.
 DO NOT TOUCH ANY METALLIC OBJECTS.
 These can be dangerous.
 Report any debris to a park ranger.

 There is no shade or water along the trail, and summer temperatures can exceed 100 degrees F (38 ° C).
 Heat-related illness is common in warm weather and can be fatal.
 Hike during cool times.
 Carry food and at least two quarts of water.
 Rest, eat and drink when tired.
 Drinking water is available only at the Visitor Center.
 The white sand reflects sunlight.
 Protect all exposed skin from sunburn.
 Protect your eyes by wearing sunglasses.

 The Alkali Flat is the dry lakebed of Lake Otero, a lake that filled the bottom of the Tularosa Basin during the last ice age and covered 1,600 square miles.
 Please note that you do not have to hike the entire trail to enjoy the spectacular scenery.

 The trail is marked by white posts with orange reflective tape at the top, so look carefully for the next trail marker before continuing.
 If you cannot see the next post because of blowing sand or dust -- do not proceed.
 Turn back.
 The strong winds, especially in the spring, can reduce visibility to a few feet, making it easy to get lost.
 Please be sure to sign in and out at the register at the trailhead, so we know you got back safely.

 This hike starts at the end of the Dunes drive.
-Register at the trail head and make sure you can return to the trailhead with 1 hr of sunset (when the park closes).
+Register at the trailhead and make sure you can return to the trailhead with 1 hr of sunset (when the park closes).
 Rangers check the TH and book to ensure everyone gets out.
 The trail heads west all the way out to the Alkali Flats (lake bed) and returns.
 San Andres Mountains stay in your line of sight the entire way out.
-The trail is marked by white /orange posts that allow you navigate from point to point as you traverse the deep dunes - some towering above you for 60-70ft.
+The trail is marked by white /orange posts that allow you to navigate from point to point as you traverse the deep dunes - some towering above you for 60-70ft.

-As you pick you way up dunes faces and travel inter-dune areas you will see relics of past dunes and their every onward march.
+As you pick your way up dunes faces and travel inter-dune areas, you will see relics of past dunes and their every onward march.
 The inter-dune areas are covered with ridges of old dunes - these ridges are left behind where the water /salts bind the gypsum into a harder composite right at the base of old dunes.
 You will see succeeding ridges and also see that today's dunes are moving in slightly different directions.
-The inter-dune area allows for a smattering of grasses but overall you will see no major vegetation for the entire hike - Just layer after layer of majestic dunes.
+The inter-dune area allows for a smattering of grasses, but overall you will see no major vegetation for the entire hike - Just layer after layer of majestic dunes.
 There is one great example of a skunk bush sumac whose dune had moved on, leaving it perched high up on its cylindrical pedestal, which its roots had captured.

 There is no shade or water along the trail, and summer temperatures can exceed 100 degrees F (38 C).
 Hike during cool times.
 The white sand reflects sunlight.
 Protect all exposed skin from sunburn.
 Protect your eyes by wearing sunglasses.

 The only water source is at the White Sands National Monument visitor center, 7 miles (11.2 km) from the trailhead 32.779634, -106.172450.

 Pets are allowed on this trail but must remain on a leash at all times.
 Make sure you clean up after them.

-Description posted by desertgirl 2008-12-17.
-Co-Author aWill & joe bartels revised 2014-09-14.
+Guide posted by @desertgirl 2008-12-17.
+Co-Author @aWill & @joebartels revised 2014-09-14.